jonasoesch/p9/3-conceptual.md

 ### Object constancy

 Object constancy should make it easier to locate the corresponding target in the second chart.
 Fluent animation should be a way to offload the task of identifying two objects as "the same" from working memory to the visual system.
-This in turn should considerable reduce cognitive load.
+This, in turn, should considerably reduce cognitive load.

 ### Explicitly show complex relationships

 Complex relationships take multiple steps from the reader to understand through comparison.
 The intermediate results from these steps need to be stored in working memory.
 Animation might be used to indicate the type of relationship.
-It might for example be used to indicate characters are grouped in a merge transition ([@sec:merge-transition]).
+It might, for example, be used to indicate characters are grouped in a merge transition ([@sec:merge-transition]).

 ### Highlighting

 Highlighting explicitly identifies the targets that the reader should compare (see section [-@sec:comparison]).
 It therefore also reduces the number of targets that need to be held in working memory.
-Highlighting can be done through the means of narrative visualization (narration, annotations, color and animation) mentioned in section [-@sec:narr-vis].
+Highlighting can be done through the means of narrative visualization (narration, annotations, color, and animation) mentioned in section [-@sec:narr-vis].
 When highlighting is done through pre-attentive attributes like color, for example, objects of different color are already being hidden in the visual system and do not even reach working memory [@Franconeri-18:thinkingdata] (compare also "Visual feature" in figure \label{comparison-identification}).
 Something similar might happen when using animation to highlight certain targets.

 ### Engagement